• Skip to primary navigation

 • Prepare the black sesame filling the day before.

-• Wash and rinse black sesame seeds a few time to remove dust and impurities.
-Then, turn on low heat to pan fry sesame seeds.
-The purpose of this is to dry the sesame seeds and scent of sesame seeds will come out as well.
-Don’t over pan fry them when it’s dry is ok.
+• Wash and rinse black sesame seeds a few times to remove dust and impurities.
+Then, turn on low heat to pan-fry sesame seeds.
+It aims to dry the sesame seeds, and the scent will come out.
+Do not over-pan fry them; turn off the heat while it's dry.

-• After that, chop the black sesame seeds until it’s fine.
-Add sugar and unsalted butter blend until is smooth.
+• After that, use a blender or chopper to chop the black sesame seeds until they are fine.
+Add sugar and unsalted butter and mix it until it is smooth.

-• I like to put the paste in freezer for 5-10 minutes before rolling like a ball.
+• I like to put the paste in the freezer for 5-10 minutes before rolling it like a ball.
 In this way, it is easier to form a ball.

-• Then, lay them on a cookie sheet and freeze them over night .
-You can save some fillings don’t have to use them all.
+• Then, lay them on a cookie sheet and freeze them overnight.
+You can save some fillings and do not have to use them all.

-• You can make tang yuan when you want to because the black sesame filling can store for a while in freezer.
+• You can make tang yuan when you want to because the black sesame filling can be stored in the freezer.

 • Add 2 teaspoons of water slowly in glutinous rice flour dough if it is too dry.

-• If the dough is too dry, dip some water on your hand and roll the dough.
+• If the dough is too dry, dip some water in your hand and roll the dough.

-• When water is boiling, add tang yuan and let it boil until they float on top.
-It is a good sign to know it’s done.
+• When water is boiling, add tang yuan and let it boil until it floats on top.
+It is a good sign to know it is ready.

-• If you make glutinous rice balls too big, it takes a little longer to boil them.
+• If you make glutinous rice balls bigger, it will take a little longer to cook.

 FAQs: